 We draw attention to Note 1 of the financial statements, which describes the basis of accounting.
 The financial statements are prepared on the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+Our opinions are not modified with respect to this matter.

+Other Matters

-Other Matters - Supplementary and Other Information
+Supplementary and Other Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The accompanying supplemental combining fund schedules - modified cash basis, federal and state awards schedule, and the other information including management's discussion and analysis and budgetary comparison information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The management's discussion and analysis, budgetary comparison information, combining non-major fund statements and general fund accounts schedules - modified cash basis, and federal awards information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining funds schedules - modified cash basis and the federal and state awards schedule, as listed in the table of contents, were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining fund schedules and the federal and state awards schedule are fairly stated, in all material respects, in relation to the basic financial statements as a whole on the basis of accounting described in Note 1.
+The combining non-major fund statements and general fund accounts schedules - modified cash basis and federal awards information, as listed in the table of contents, were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining non-major fund statements and general fund accounts schedules - modified cash basis and federal awards information are fairly stated, in all material respects, in relation to the basic financial statements as a whole on the modified cash basis of accounting described in Note 1.

-Management's discussion and analysis and budgetary comparison information, as listed in the table of contents, have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Management's discussion and analysis and the budgetary comparison information, as listed in the table of contents, have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.